salnad/salnad.me/src/content/trail/example.md

 ---

 ### Code Example:
-Here’s an example of `inline code`:
+Here's an example of `inline code`:
 `console.log("Hello, World!");`

 Or a **multi-line code block**: